IBM/resilient-java-microservices-with-istio/README.md

     weight: 50
 ```

-This route-rule will let each version recieve half of the traffic.
+This route-rule will let each version receive half of the traffic.
 You can change the **weight** to split more traffic on a particular version.
 Just remember all the weights must added up to 100.

 Now let's apply this rule to your Istio Mixer.